-DoC 9.1: A schedule of the constituent chemical substances in g/kg used in the manufacture of the product that are classified as harmful, and relevant SDS; and
+DoC 11.1: A schedule of the constituent chemical substances in g/kg used in the manufacture of the product that are classified as harmful, and relevant SDS; and

-DoC 9.2: Where an exception is claimed, the applicant must provide a signed declaration from an Executive Director of the applicant company stating that attempts have been undertaken to find alternatives for the substance(s) for which the exception is claimed; and the purpose for which the given substance is necessary; documentation clearly outlining how each chemical is used, managed and stored; and evidence that human exposure or environmental contamination is prevented.
+DoC 11.2: Where an exception is claimed, the applicant must provide a signed declaration from an Executive Director of the applicant company stating that attempts have been undertaken to find alternatives for the substance(s) for which the exception is claimed; and the purpose for which the given substance is necessary; documentation clearly outlining how each chemical is used, managed and stored; and evidence that human exposure or environmental contamination is prevented.

-Criterion 10: The following compounds, their functional derivatives or in-situ precursors shall not be added to finished products, their component parts or be used at any stage of the manufacturing process, including as preparatory agents, cleaners or degreasers in the production facility:
+Criterion 12: The following compounds, their functional derivatives or in-situ precursors shall not be added to finished products, their component parts or be used at any stage of the manufacturing process, including as preparatory agents, cleaners or degreasers in the production facility:

-- Polybrominated diphenyl ethers (PBDE), or short-chain (<13 C) chlorinated organic flame retardants;

-- Pentachlorophenol (PCP);
+- Pentachlorophenol (PCP)

-- Bisphenol A;
+- Bisphenol A

-- Tar oils (benzo (a) pyrene);
+- Tar oils (benzo (a) pyrene)

-- Fluoropolymer additives;
+- Fluoropolymer additive

-- Aniline based amines;
+- Aniline based amines

 - Bis(2-ethylhexyl) phthalate (DEHP), Dibutyl phthalate (DBP), Diallyl Phthalate (DAP) or n-butyl benzyl phthalate (BBP); and

-- Aziridine or polyaziridines.
+- Aziridine or polyaziridines

 - Per- or poly-fluorinated chemicals (PFCs)

 - Tetrachloroethylene

 - Triclosan

 - Boric Acid

-- Chrome mordant dyes; Azo dyes (listed in Appendix A); Any dyes classified as carcinogens, mutagens or reproductive toxins; potentially sensitising dyes (listed in the Appendix A)
+- Chrome mordant dyes; azo dyes (listed in Appendix A); any dyes classified as carcinogens, mutagens or reproductive toxins; potentially sensitising dyes (listed in the Appendix A).

+- Polybrominated diphenyl ethers (PBDE), short-chain (<13 C) chlorinated organic flame retardants, or any prohibited flame retardants mentioned in Table 2.